Vaccine Considerations for Specific Groups

 Anyone who works with children, especially in childcare centers, is at high risk of coming into contact with a number of bacteria or viruses.
-Therefore, childcare workers should be up to date on vaccines including measles-mumps-rubella (MMR), tetanus-diphtheria (Td) or tetanus-diphtheria-pertussis (Tdap), varicella, influenza and hepatitis B. Because infants are at increased risk of suffering complications and death from pertussis infections (whooping cough), adults and teens who will be around them, including childcare providers, should have a single dose of the Tdap vaccine.
+Therefore, childcare workers should be up to date on vaccines including measles-mumps-rubella (MMR), tetanus-diphtheria (Td) or tetanus-diphtheria-pertussis (Tdap), varicella (chickenpox), influenza and hepatitis B. Because infants are at increased risk of suffering complications and death from pertussis infections (whooping cough), adults and teens who will be around them, including childcare providers, should be up to date on the Tdap vaccine.

 In addition, healthcare workers who are ill can unintentionally infect their patients, including those who are at risk of suffering severe complications and death because of weakened immunity.
 Therefore, medical institutions might require their employees to be immunized.
 In the case of the annual influenza vaccine, these practices have generated debate about the individual rights of the employee versus the safety of patients.

 Read more about this issue in an article about the ethics of mandating influenza vaccine for healthcare workers.

 Pregnant women may have questions about their own vaccine needs, those of their babies, or related to other children in the home.
 Find out more on Vaccine Considerations for New and Expectant Moms.